Akendo/Vagrant/PITCHME.md

 @title[Vagrant boxes...]
 ## A Vagrant Box
 Vagrant provicdes more boxes on they website ["Discover Vagrant Boxes"](https://app.vagrantup.com/boxes/search).
-With `vagrant box add USER/BOXNAME` a pre-deposited box cann be downloaded.
+With `vagrant box add USER/BOXNAME` a pre-deposited box can be downloaded.

 ---
 @title[Vagrant boxes...]